Uncover and solve the biggest problems with job searching to land more job interviews and offers.

 Another job search mistake is not preparing for the job interview.
 To impress a potential employer, you need more than just a professional appearance.
 When you show up for your scheduled job interview, you need to be ready to impress by communicating your value to the organization.

 Before the interview day, conduct background research on the employment needs of the company.
-Jot down information to show employers you’re a knowledgeable individual and prepared to answer questions with relevant and tailored responses.
+Jot down information to show employers you’re knowledgeable and prepared to answer questions with relevant and tailored responses.

 Above all else, the most significant error job seekers make is not sharing relevant work experience stories.
 More often than not, companies looking for employees require someone with enough experience needed to excel in the position.